rharbird/microbit-challenges/docs/source/features/music.rst

 ********
 Music
 ********
 This is a quick guide to some of the things you can do with micro:bit music.
-The idea is that you can use this information to experiment and create something for yourselves.
 You can use the micro:bit to play simple tunes, provided that you connect a speaker to your board.

-If you are using headphones you can use crocodile clips to connect your micro:bit to some headphones like this:
+If you are using headphones you can use crocodile clips to connect your micro:bit to headphones:

 ..  figure:: assets/headphones_connect.png
     :align: center